oracle/weblogic-image-tool/site/create-image.md

       --wdtModelOnly   Install WDT and copy the models to the image, but do not create the domain.
 Default: false.
-      --wdtRunRCU      instruct WDT to run RCU when creating the Domain --wdtVariables=<wdtVariablesPath>
+      --wdtRunRCU      instruct WDT to run RCU when creating the Domain --wdtStrictValidation
+                       Use strict validation for the WDT validation method.
+Only applies when using model only.
+Default: false.
+      --wdtVariables=<wdtVariablesPath>
                        path to the WDT variables file for use with the WDT model --wdtVersion=<wdtVersion>